 Before I realized that making sourdough bread was a “COVID” thing, I was already well on my way to “perfecting” my loaves.
 Flour, Salt, Yeast, and Water.
 Although four simple ingredients are all it takes to make bread, it’s not that simple.
 It never is.
 The sourdough starter alone can take up to 10 days to ferment, which involves two feedings a day (equal parts of water and flour), patience, and a fair amount of doubt that the starter will even work.

-Early in the writing of Ten Days With Dad, I knew I had to create my writing platform: basic website, some social media accounts, and emails from friends and family.
+Early in the writing of Ten Days With Dad, I knew I had to create a writing platform: a basic website, social media accounts, and emails from friends and family.
 That also seemed pretty simple.
 It wasn’t.

-Website options are voluminous and time consuming, so I hired Melanie at NAx2Creative.com to build it, though I still had to spend hours getting her the written and digital assets.
-For social media, do I create new ones for the book or expand my existing ones?
+Website options are voluminous and time-consuming, so I hired Melanie at NAx2Creative.com to build it, though I still had to spend hours getting her the written and digital assets.
+For social media, do I create new handles for the book or expand my existing ones?
 Wait, I need email software?
 Can’t I just do bulk emails from my Outlook account?
-(The answer is no, unless you want to get tagged as a spammer.)
-Which email address will I use to communicate to my audience: personal, work, or one dedicated to my writing.
+(The answer is no unless you want to get tagged as a spammer.)
+Which email address will I use to communicate to my audience: personal, work, or one dedicated to my writing?
 (The answer is all three, depending on the intended audience, though firstname.lastname@example.org serves as the primary “contact me” email for anything book related.)

 My definition of an expert is simple: once you’ve been in the trenches of your particular subject, issue, or domain, then you’re entitled to call yourself an expert.
 Thus, I’m an expert in making sourdough bread.
-After many failed attempts and hundreds of hours spent handling flour and yeast, I can now produce bread that I would comfortably serve in a restaurant or to VIP guests.
-I’m not saying my bread is elite; but I have confidence and belief in myself and the product, which is not easy to attain, no matter what you’re making.
+After many failed attempts and hundreds of hours spent handling flour and yeast, I can now produce bread that I would comfortably serve to friends.
+I’m not saying my bread is elite, but it’s good, and I proudly serve it to friends.